MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportRule.md

 In on-premises Exchange, this exception is only available on Mailbox servers.

-The ExceptIfRecipientDomainIs parameter specifies an exception that looks for recipients with email address in the specified domains.
+The ExceptIfRecipientDomainIs parameter specifies an exception that looks for recipients with email addresses in the specified domains.
 You can specify multiple domains separated by commas.

 This exception matches domains and subdomains.
 For example, "contoso.com" matches both "contoso.com" and "subdomain.contoso.com".